coryarcangel/coryarcangel.com/_shows/sharjah-biennial-leaving-the-echo-chamber.md

 ee_id: '4465'
 site: '1'
 type: '5'
-title: 'Sharjah Biennial: Leaving the Echo Chamber'
+title: Leaving the Echo Chamber
 url: sharjah-biennial-leaving-the-echo-chamber
 year: '2019'
-venue: Various locations, Sharjah, United Arab Emirates
+venue: Sharjah Biennial, Sharjah
 pitch: Didn’t get the memo artists usually only do one project for biennials like this, and did three :-) Got it together with an outdoor laser, banners on the front of the Sharjah Art Museum, and a pipe organ piece for the Sharjah Radisson gym.